intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 18 }
 ```

-Let's consider the 'hit' case where `invalidate` is false.
-Then at
+Let's consider the 'hit' case where `invalidate=false`, so we are marking the
-split point, the middle value (line 15) is set to '0' if the `way` is
+`way` as recently used.
+At the splitting point, the middle value (line 15) is
-left or same as the middle, and it is set to '1' if the `way` is to
+set to '1' if the `way` is to the right of middle, otherwise it is
-the right, both indicating the LRU is in the opposite direction.
-The leaf
+set to '0', indicating the LRU is in the opposite direction of the  hit `way`.
-processing (line 4) is similar: if we match the `way` at the node,
+The leaf processing code (line 4) is similar: if we match the `way` at the node,
-then set the node to '0' to switch LRU away from this leaf, otherwise
+then set the node to '0' to switch LRU away from this leaf, otherwise set to '1'
-set to '1' to indicate that LRU is this node (remember '0' indicates
-the LRU direction).
+(remember '0' indicates the LRU direction is to the right).

-If we consider the `invalidate=true` case, the logic is simply
+If we consider the `invalidate=true` case, where we are marking the `way` as
-reversed: a hit means LRU is going in this direction and wherever we
+available or LRU, the logic is simply reversed: a hit means LRU is going in the
+same direction of the hit `way` and wherever we would have set a '0' for a
-would have set a '0', we would set a '1' instead to invalidate and
+'hit', we would set a '1' instead to invalidate and a '1' instead of a '0'.
-vice-versa.
-Invalidate forces the tree nodes to follow the final `way`
-with a series of '0s' to mark it as LRU.
+Invalidate marks each node along the path to the invalidated `way` with a '0' to
+designate the `way` as LRU.

 ### ROHD Recursive Hardware PLRU Hit/Invalidate

-The hardware recursion for PLRU hit/invalidate follows the same
+The hardware recursion for PLRU hit/invalidate follows the same pattern as
-pattern as software.
-Yet because we need to pass back the entire state
+software.
+Yet because we need to pass back the entire state vector, not knowing
-vector, not knowing the actual value of `way` at generation time, we
+the actual value of `way` at generation time, we need to fully process each
-need to fully process each element of the vector with the `way` in the
+element of the vector with the `Logic` signal `way` in the recursion.
+That can
-algorithm.
-That can be seen most clearly in the lower and upper
+be seen most clearly in the lower and upper recursions (lines 13 and 14) where
-recursions (lines 13 and 14) where we must invoke the recursive
+we must invoke the recursive routine to pass the `way` for both.
+Thes makes
-routine for both directions.
-That the `way` signal is available at
-each node to be compared appropriately in hardware since `way` is a
+the `way` signal available at each node to be compared appropriately in
-dynamic signal, not a fixed value, that changes after hardware
+hardware since `way` is a dynamic signal that changes value after hardware
 generation.
-Remember in software we knew the value of `way` so we
+Remember that in the software algorithm we knew the value of `way`
-could just return the left or right portion unprocessed.
+so we could just recurse into the appropriate subtree and return the other subtree unprocessed.

 ```dart
  1 Logic hitPLRU(Logic v, Logic way,